 My Young Adult Grip-Stress Phase

-From the ages of 19-21 I was in a bad place and went through a series of abusive experiences.
-The last abuser told me that if I ever left or didn’t give into his wishes that I would lose someone very important and close to me.
+Okay, this is where it gets personal (and a little scary) for me.
+I was sexually abused as a child which resulted in me having nightmares and PTSD for most of my childhood.
+From the ages of 19-21 I was in a bad place and went through a series of abusive relationships.
+The last abuser told me that if I ever left or didn’t do what he wanted that I would lose someone very important and close to me.
 I felt trapped, I could see no way out, and I completely lost any sense of self-confidence I’d ever had.
 At the end of every week, this person would take me away from my home and put me through some of the most dehumanizing experiences I could imagine.
-I tried to get away because I’m a pretty independent person and wouldn’t normally put up with this kind of behavior, but each time I tried to get out of the situation I’d worry about his threats.
+From rape to emotional abuse to scare tactics, he knew everything he could do to terrify me into giving him what he wanted.
+I tried to get away, but each time I tried to get out of the situation I’d worry about his threats.
 I’d convince myself that I’d go through anything to keep him from following through on them.

 This chronic, extreme stress caused me to become completely overtaken by my inferior function.
 I could not live as a healthy INFJ anymore.
 Introverted Intuition and Extraverted Feeling couldn’t help me solve the problems I was facing.
-I fell into unhealthy Extraverted Sensing, and as a result I couldn’t foresee future implications.
-I either didn’t eat for weeks or I’d binge eat everything in my refrigerator.
+Unhealthy extraverted sensation became my way of coping, and as a result I couldn’t foresee future implications.
+I’d go through bouts of starvation and then I’d binge eat everything in my refrigerator.
 I became impulsive and only focused on the moment at hand.
 I’d lay on my floor at night blasting Marilyn Manson, Nine Inch Nails, or whatever was the angriest, loudest, most desperate music I could find.

 I wanted to escape but I could see no way out.
-I couldn’t envision the future at all and lived entirely from moment to moment.
+The future was bleak and hazy and my normal focus was absent.
 I needed to feel something physically, intensely, to make me feel like I was still alive.
 During the abuse I would try as hard to get out of my body so that I couldn’t feel anything.
 But when that was over, I just wanted to feel.
 I needed to bombard my senses with stimuli.
 I cut myself, got body piercings, and I relied on profanity-laced industrial music to get through the day.
 Now I’m not saying there’s anything wrong with piercings or loud music, or that if you like Marilyn Manson you must be an INFJ experiencing stress.
-But all these things put together are completely unlike normal INFJ behaviors.
-They are what happen during grip-related stress when we “flip a switch” and start acting completely unlike our normal selves.
+But all these things put together are kind of unusual INFJ behaviors.
+For me, it’s what happened when I “flipped a switch” and became more like my ESTP shadow.

 To be clear, Extraverted Sensing is an amazing cognitive function to have and people who are dominant in Se are exceptionally gifted at taking advantage of the moment, being aware of their surroundings, enjoying the sights, sounds, and textures of the world around them.
 When INFJs fall into the grip of Extraverted Sensing they will often display unhealthy or imbalanced Se.
 This means that instead of enjoying the sights and sounds around them in moderation, they may go into overdrive.
 They may binge eat, starve themselves, drink too much, or make impulsive risky decisions without consideration for the future.
 Some may listen to really loud music, partake in risky physical behaviors, or they may become obsessed with cleaning, organizing, or exercising.